ministryofjustice/analytical-platform-ui/README.md

 ### Building the DevContainer

-To build the dev container, ensure docker desktop is running, then open the AP UI project in Visual Studio Code.
+To build the dev container, ensure Docker desktop is running, then open the AP UI project in Visual Studio Code.
 Open the command pallet by hitting command+shift+p and search for `Dev Containers: Reopen in container` and hit enter.
 This will build the dev container.

 If you are using a workspace with multiple applications, search for `Dev Containers: Open folder in Container…` instead, then select the AP UI folder.
 Once the dev container has finished building, it should install all the required Python and npm dependencies, as well as run the migrations.